Ameen-Sha-Cheerangan/s23-vulkan-support/Without_PC/readme.md

 # Enable Vulkan Renderer on Samsung S23 Using Shizuku and Termux

 A step-by-step guide to enabling the Vulkan graphics API on your Samsung Galaxy S23 device **directly on-device**-no computer required.
-This method uses [Shizuku](https://shizuku.rikka.app/) and [Termux](https://termux.com/) to grant privileged access for system property changes, improving graphics performance
+This method uses [Shizuku](https://shizuku.rikka.app/) and [Termux](https://termux.com/) to grant privileged access for system property changes.
+Enabling Vulkan graphics API potentially improves performance, reduces heat, and extends battery life according to reports from Reddit users.
 Credits : [adam444555](https://www.reddit.com/user/adam444555/) for this [post](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kbisga/full_tutorial_enable_vulkan_on_s23u_without_pc/)

-All other limitation and FAQ listed in the main README.md file is also applicable to this, not listing due to time constraints
+### This is a simplified guide for mobile users.
+For complete details including limitations, benefits, and FAQs, please refer to the [main README](https://github.com/Ameen-Sha-Cheerangan/s23-vulkan-support/blob/main/README.md).

 ---